panda01/conf/README.md

 Be sure to change your .gitconfig to actually be your name and email!

 ## About this config
-this config is meant for a user of neovim, git, and tmux, although tmux isn't set to work out of the box.
+this config is meant for a user of neovim, git. meant to be simple and easy.

 ### neovim
 Uses